ParentJA/taxi/README.md

 ]
 ```

-And we create our first trip-based URL to return a list of trips.
+Our first trip-specific URL enables our `TripView` to provide a list of trips.

 **trip/urls.py**